Arizona High-Speed Chase Accident Attorneys

 A high-speed police chase may seem like something that only happens in movies, in high-profile criminal cases, or in Los Angeles.
 But every year, around 360 people are killed in high-speed police chases across the country.
 That equates to about one person every day.
 Many more are seriously injured.

-High-speed chases can result in some of the worst long-term injuries.
-Victims are almost always on foot, and these cars often travel at very high speeds.
-Just a few of the injuries victims might suffer are:
+High-speed police pursuits often result in some of the worst kinds of long-term injuries.
+Victims are almost always on foot, and these cars are often traveling at very high speeds.
+Injuries that victims may suffer include:

 - Amputations of one or more limbs